bgreen55/math4610/software_manual/routines/BackSub.md

 **Usage/Example:**

 The code shows the following example.
-A random square diagonally dominant matrix called A is created that is size 3x3.
-An all one vector of length 3 is also created called b.
-The routine GEwithBackSub then takes the matrix A and vector b as agruments and solves for x in Ax=b.
-To solve, back substitution is needed, so the method GEwithBackSub calls the all ready created method backSub, to do the back substitution for it.
-A vector x is then returned and printed to the screen
+An upper trianglar matrix is initialized with size 3 by the function that creates a singular upper triangular matrix for each size.
+It also returns a vector of ones that is the same length as the matrix.
+The matrix and the vector are passed into the method backSub(A, b), and the solution vector of the linear system is returned from the method and printed to the screen.

-**Implementation/Code:** The following is the code for GEwithBackSub(A, b)
+**Implementation/Code:** The following is the code for backSub(A, b)